Ageing – a mathematical law?

 Is the speed of ageing a fundamental, unchanging variable of human life?
 This question is crucial to each individual but is also important from a social, political and economic perspective – it is not surprising that age research is gaining in influence.
 This discipline has developed into one of the most interesting areas of demographic research and is backed by considerable funding, especially in the USA.
-The Max Planck Foundation (MPF) is convinced of the fundamental importance of the question “Rate of human ageing – How quickly are people ageing?” and therefore supported Vaupel's team to the amount of 950,000 euros.
+Max Planck Foundation is convinced of the fundamental importance of the question “Rate of human ageing – How quickly are people ageing?” and therefore supported Vaupel's team with an amount of 950,000 euros.

-The research from which the forecasts for life expectancy will be derived is based largely on mathematics.
-It needs comprehensive data on people in all age groups, which is then analyzed using various statistical methods.
-As this issue is linked not only with the social sciences but is also linked across disciplines with biology – such as the issue of genetic disposition – data relating to certain human biomarkers as well as findings from the ageing processes of model organisms is also incorporated.
+The research from which the forecasts for life expectancy is derived based largely on mathematics.
+Comprehensive data on people of all age groups is needed, to then be analyzed using various statistical methods.
+As this issue is linked across disciplines – not only with social sciences but also with biology, such as the issue of genetic disposition – data relating to certain human biomarkers as well as findings from the ageing processes of model organisms is also incorporated.

 Life expectancy is increasing because the mortality risk is decreasing.

-The calculation of life expectancy can be confusing: according to the Federal Statistical Office, the life expectancy of a girl born in 2009 is 82 years and 7 months (for a boy it is 77 years and 6 months).
-Scientists at the Rostock-based Institute, on the other hand, have calculated that every baby that was born in 2009 in Germany has a 50 percent probability of living to at least 100.
+Calculation of life expectancy can be confusing: according to the Federal Statistical Office, life expectancy of a girl born in 2009 is 82 years and 7 months (for a boy it is 77 years and 6 months).
+Scientists at the Rostock-based Institute, on the other hand, have calculated that every baby born in 2009 in Germany has a 50 percent probability of living to at least 100.
 How can these different forecasts be explained?

-The mortality risk increases evenly as a percentage – but starts from a low base.
+The mortality risk increases evenly in a percentage – but starts from a low base.

 This means: in principle, from the age of 40, all humans age equally quickly.
 The relative speed with which their mortality risk grows each year would then be a physical constant.
-According to this theory, no one person would tend towards a longer phase of ageing than another; however, unfortunate coincidences do not preclude this from happening.
+According to this theory, no human being would tend towards a longer phase of ageing than another; however, this does not exclude unfortunate coincidences.
 Regrettably, they remain the essence of risk: for example, dying relatively early because of an illness or due to an accident.

-Despite all this, there is great scope for reducing one’s own risk level through healthy behaviour.
-The mortality risks are just average values.
+Despite all this, there is great scope for reducing one’s own risk level through healthy behavior.
+Mortality risks are just average values.
 They are an average for the entire population and the values of each individual can be significantly higher (or lower).
-After all, a person’s own mortality is subject to individual behaviour and the physical conditions that are innate in each individual or that shaped them early in life.
+After all, a person’s own mortality is subject to individual behavior and physical conditions that are innate in each individual or that shaped them early in life.
 Everyone can postpone their own ageing.